ismayc/reed_templates/README.md

 ### Overview

-(Note that the Reed Senior Thesis has been updated and can be found [here](http://github.com/ismayc/thesisdown).)
+(Note that the Reed Senior Thesis has been updated and can be found [here](http://github.com/ismayc/thesisdown).
+Please use the `thesisdown` package instead if you are looking to build a senior thesis.)

 The **reedtemplates** package (formerly named **rticles** but changed due to ambiguity with the package at `rstudio/rticles`) includes a set of [R Markdown](http://rmarkdown.rstudio.com) templates that enable authoring of journal and conference submissions, e-books, class projects, and a variety of other reports.
 Currently, this package only includes a template for creating a senior thesis at Reed College.
 If you'd like to see the PDF document the template produces, it can be found [here](https://github.com/ismayc/reedtemplates/blob/master/inst/rmarkdown/templates/reed_thesis/skeleton/skeleton.pdf).